 Planning Bedrooms and Bathrooms

-While many empty-nester homeowners need maybe 2 bedrooms, as mentioned above, most of our clients plan 3 bedrooms for resale purposes.
+While many empty-nester homeowners need maybe 2 bedrooms, most of our clients plan 3 bedrooms for resale purposes.
 While planning a forever home, it is always wise to build a home that is appealing from a resale perspective as well.

 Interested in seeing plan ideas for a new timber frame home?
-Check out two plans below.
+Check out the two plans below.

 This Davis Frame custom-designed timber frame plan is actually called the “Empty Nester,” with two variations.
 It features a cute craftsman-style look and a footprint of 28’X36′ and 1500 square feet.
 See the plan below.

 The first floor features a spacious and open main living space.
 The great room, kitchen, and dining area all open to one another.
 An open floor plan helps a smaller home feel much larger.
 To the right of the main living area is the master bedroom with a bathroom across the hall.
 The second floor features a wide-open loft which can be bonus flex space or could be turned into two bedrooms in the future.
 This is a great plan for a single person or a couple.
 It still offers plenty of space to entertain and the potential to add future bedrooms if desired.
 As with most of our plans, this plan can also easily include a finished basement where additional bedrooms can be added.